7hannahadams7/dexcomMacDisplay/README.md

 # Feature Walkthrough
 When the app is running on your mac, the code automatically fetches data every 5 minutes to stay up to date with your Dexcom's status.
+The high and low alert boundaries are edited for the below images to trigger alerts for example purposes.
+The behavior will appropriately follow your specified bounds.

 ## Menu Bar Icon
 ![Dexcom Value in Menu Bar](images/Regular%20-%20MenuBar.png)